 However, the key to producing heat when lighting a fire is to ensure that all of your component parts are dry.

 The Fire triangle offers a basic insight into firelighting.

 - Obtain small pieces of kindling or timber.

 - Stack the kindling or tinder in a way which promotes airflow.

 - Incorporate an accelerant or firefighter, hexamine based or even wood wool firelighters.

 - Allow air into the appliance, whether a stove, open fire or fire pit.

 - Allow the flames to intensify before adding further fuel.

-Further, you might want to consider other methods such as the Teepee, a popular choice for camp fires.
+Further, you might want to consider other methods such as the Teepee, a popular choice for camp fires and fire pits.